biblequiz/BibleQuiz.com/_pages/history/2000/nationals.md

     * Amy Hise
     * Amber Hise
     * Cristina Fiucci
+* **Preliminaries**:
+  * Round 1: Lost to Adat Yeshua Messianic Center, Overland Park, KS 45 to 200
+  * Round 2: Won against First A/G, Shreveport, LA 170 to 70
+  * Round 3: Won against Living Waters Chapel, Lebanon, PA 150 to 135
+  * Round 4: Lost to Mountain View A/G, Las Vegas, NV 40 to 305
+  * Round 5: Won against Faith A/G, Kernersville, NC 155 to 65
+  * Round 6: Lost to Tacoma Life Center, Tacoma, WA 50 to 115
+  * Round 7: Lost to First A/G, Appleton, WI 95 to 120
 * **Round Robin**:
   * Round 1: Won against Rochester A/G, Rochester, MN 235 to 5
   * Round 2: Lost to Cedar Park A/G #2, Bothell, WA 50 to 155